aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/miscellaneous/reporting-services/_index.md

 {{% /alert %}}
 ## **Aspose.Tasks Reporting Services**
 ### **Types of Report**
-The following types of report can be created using Aspose.Tasks:
+The following types of reports can be created using Aspose.Tasks:

 1. [Project overview](/tasks/java/reporting-services/)
 1. [Resource cost overview](/tasks/java/reporting-services/)